fantastshil/IASE/README.md

-# Information Aggregate and Sentiment EnhanceNetwork to Handle Missing Modalities for Multimodal Sentiment Analysis
+# Information Aggregate and Sentiment Enhance Network to Handle Missing Modalities for Multimodal Sentiment Analysis